AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>List.entry.extension(change-description)</td>
                     <td>Composition.section(medications).entry> List.entry.extension(change-description)</td>
                     <td rowspan="2">
-                        <p>This requirement specifies a set of allowed values for medicine status.</p>
+                        <p>This requirement specifies a set of allowed values for medicine status.
+This part of the requirement is best enforced in a further profile.</p>
-                        <p>The profile supports an equivalent set of values and as well as additional medicine item change status values - it does not constrain the element to only those values relevant to a PSML.</p>
+                        <p>The profile supports an equivalent set of values and as well as additional values.
+Implementation guidance is included to direct implementers to the preferred terminology.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
                 <tr>